PipraPay/active-ecommerce-piprapay-gateway/README.md

 Support
 -----------------------------------------

-For issues or integration help, please contact UddoktaPay support.
+For issues or integration help, please contact PipraPay support.

-Thank you for choosing UddoktaPay!
+Thank you for choosing PipraPay!